 So, I guess that brings us to HOW vaccines work.
 What kind of trickery and chemicals are involved.

 For many diseases and illnesses this system is great.
-The animal is sick for a few days, and then the body annihilates the bad guys and restores a healthy balance.
+The animal is sick for a few days, and then the body anihilates the bad guys and restores a healthy balance.

-But with more serious illnesses, the infection may overwhelm the animal and he may die before his body is able to build its defences.
+But with more serious illnesses, the animal may be overwhelmed and die before his body is able to build its defences.
 This is where vaccines come into their own.

 Vaccines work by putting a substance into your cat which tricks his body into making those antibodies, so that if he meets the disease in the future, his army is already there, waiting to kill off the invaders.